golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

         # causing Golem provider offer to be rejected
         max_cpu_per_hour_price: 0.5

-        # Amount of GLMs for each CPU for each hour that the worker runs
+        # Amount of GLMs for each hour that the worker runs
         # causing Golem provider offer to be rejected
         max_env_per_hour_price: 0.5
 ```